paybara/factorio-belt-tracer/README.md

 * Better colors.
 * Better lines (e.g. should they be at the edges of the belts instead of the center?
 Curved to follow the belt curves?
 Shaped to match splitters?)
 * Maybe color-code by how full the belt is?
-* GUI, e.g. an extra panel when you click on a belt, with a button to trace it and maybe some other info.
-(Like it should be able to list the current belt contents, if that'd be useful.)

 Bug reports, suggestions or pull requests welcome in [discussions](https://github.com/paybara/factorio-belt-tracer/discussions) :-)